 Click here to download the printables.

-Thanksgiving Guess Who? can be used for a wide range of listening and language targets such as auditory memory, auditory processing, deductive reasoning and a wide range of receptive and expressive language goals.
+Thanksgiving Guess Who? can be used for a wide range of listening and language targets such as auditory memory, auditory processing, deductive reasoning and expressive language goals.
 For the game to work, both players must listen, comprehend and reply to each other’s questions accurately.

 To Play: First, you will need to print out the game cards.